BOKO HARAM CRISIS

 Severe acute malnutrition is life-threatening without treatment

-Delivering humanitarian aid to areas affected by conflict is extremely challenging.
-Displacement camps tend to be overcrowded and host communities have little to offer to newcomers.
-UNICEF continues to work with partners across the region to identify and respond to urgent needs, connecting children and families with health care, nutrition, sources of safe water and protection services.
+UNICEF continues to work with partners across the region to identify and respond to urgent needs, connecting children and families with health care, nutrition support, access to safe water and protection services.